NGWPC/hand-index/README.md

 AWS_DEFAULT_REGION=us-east-1
 ```

+Note: make sure your AWS credentials aren't quoted!
+This will lead to credential errors.

 Then you would run `load.py` using the built docker image with the following command from the repository root:

 ```